 Change up the protein in this beef stir fry

 For tofu: The way we make “ground” tofu is really similar to how we make tofu scrambles.
-It’s just a matter of breaking it up into small pieces in the pan – it’s super easy!
+It’s just a matter of breaking it up into small pieces in the pan.
+It’s super easy!
 But you can totally bake tofu cut into cubes (how we normally cook tofu in a stir fry) or use an entirely different protein.
 Lightlife makes veggie “meat” crumbles that resemble ground beef.
 Crumbled tempeh is also an option.
+(You could also make this with eggs, using a method similar to making fried rice, but it’s up to you! )

 Check out the video below for a quick chicken or tofu stir fry recipe!